RoyalPineapple/blowcontrol/README.md

-**BlowControl** is a command-line app for controlling Dyson fans over MQTT.
-It is built hastily and without an excess of care, but it works.
+**BlowControl** is a command-line tool for controlling Dyson fans over MQTT.
+It is built hastily and without an excess of care, but it seems to work.
 You get device control, state monitoring, async operations, and machine-readable JSON output for automation.
 If you need a rock solid, enterprise-grade solution, keep looking.
 If your goal is to change the fan settings without ever moving your cursor from the active terminal window, this is your stop.

 ---